On the fixation probability of an advantageous allele in a population with skewed offspring distribution

 \section{Introduction}

-The determination of (asymptotic or approximate) formulae for the fixation probabilities of beneficial alleles is a classical problem in population genetics, see e.g. \cite{PW08} for an overview.
+The determination of (asymptotic or approximate) formulae for the fixation probabilities of advantageous alleles is a classical problem in population genetics, see e.g.\ \cite{PW08} for an overview.
 Seminal formulae have been established by Haldane \cite{H27} and by Kimura \cite{K62}.
 Both formulae have been shown to be valid for certain population models with selection and offspring distributions in the domain of attraction of the Wright-Fisher diffusion, hence by duality, their genealogies under neutrality converge to Kingman's coalescent, see e.g.\ \cite{K62} and \cite{BoeGoPoWa1, BoeGoPoWa2}.

-Here we consider a two-type population model with a skewed offspring distribution at neutral reproduction, which lies in the domain of attraction of a $\Lambda$-Wright-Fisher diffusion.
+Here we consider a two-type (wildtype and advantageous type) population model with fixed population size $N$ and a skewed offspring distribution at neutral reproductions, which lies in the domain of attraction of a $\Lambda$-Wright-Fisher diffusion.
 To this we add moderate selection, i.e.\ genetic drift is considerably weaker than the effect of selection.
 In our setting the corresponding dual ancestral selection process has an asymptotically Beta$(2-\alpha, \alpha)$-like coalescence structure with $1 < \alpha < 2$ and an asymptotically linear, binary branching component.
-We show that the fixation probability $\pi_N$ of the advantageous allele is asymptotically equal to $\alpha^{1/(\alpha-1)} s_N^{1/(\alpha-1)} $, where $s_N \sim N^{-b}$ is the selection strength of the advantageous allele with $0< b<\alpha-1$.
+We show that the fixation probability $\pi_N$ of the advantageous allele when starting from a single copy is asymptotically equal to $\alpha^{1/(\alpha-1)} s_N^{1/(\alpha-1)}$, where $s_N \sim N^{-b}$ is the selection strength of the advantageous allele with $0< b<\alpha-1$.